 Are you interested in using sophisticated medical technology to monitor the cardiac rhythms of patients in a hospital or clinic?
 If so, a career as an ECG (electrocardiogram) technician may be right for you.
 Read on to learn more about the job description and educational requirements for ECG technicians.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 Also known as electrocardiograph or cardiographic technicians, ECG technicians are responsible for operating machinery that can record the electrical activity of the human heart.
 The data you gather from these tests is then used by doctors to diagnose heart problems.